 If properly used, AOPs generally result in higher oxidation rates than ozone alone.
 However, they need to be evaluated for effectiveness, costs, and possible side effects.
 It should be noticed that AOPs need not be very effective for treating highly concentrated effluents with the concentrations of organics several hundreds up to 1000 mg C/L. From the chemical point of view, the effect of O_3/UV is comparable to the system O_3/H_2O_2 if direct photolysis is negligible.
-When comparing the O_3/UV and H_2O_2/UV systems, the stoichiometric yield of OH is the greatest from the photolysis of H_2O_2 , but the photolysis of ozone actually yields more OH than that from H_2O_2 .
+When comparing the O_3/UV and H_2O_2/UV systems, the stoichiometric yield of OH is the greatest from the photolysis of H_2O_2 , but the photolysis of ozone actually yields more OH than that from H_2O_2 because of the higher molar extinction coefficient of ozone compared to H_2O_2 .